 It’s important for brands to be visible to their customers and follow advertising trends.
-There are many effective marketing strategies that brands are used to: TV ads, outdoor advertising, endorsements, sponsorship, and many more old-fashioned ways.
+There are many effective brand marketing channels: TV, outdoor advertising, endorsements, sponsorship.

 Why should brands go mobile?

-With mobile apps, brands can enhance their customers’ offline experiences, connect with their loyal audiences, and drive ecommerce sales.
-According to Ipsos, 52 percent of those who regularly use a branded app are more likely to buy that brand’s products.
+With mobile apps, brands can enhance their customers’ offline experiences, connect with their loyal audiences, and boost sales.
+According to a recent report by CodeBroker, 75 percent of consumers will engage more with loyalty programs that provide rewards in a mobile-friendly way.

-Marketing agencies are constantly looking for new platforms through which to advertise brands or at least place logos.
-Now imagine that every time users unlock their phones they see the logo of your brand.
-By increasing your brand’s visibility, you increase your customer base.
+Marketing agencies are constantly looking for new platforms through which to advertise brands — or at least place logos.
+Imagine that every time users unlock their phones they see your brand’s logo.
+By increasing your brand’s visibility, you can increase your customer base.

-Since your application (hopefully) solves a problem for your users, they are more likely to share their data with you.
-You don’t need to send them an email asking them to fill out a form for a bonus or something.
+Since your application (hopefully) solves a problem for your users, they’re more likely to share their data with you.
+You don’t need to send an email asking users to fill out a form for a bonus.
 Your application itself is already a bonus, so it’s easier for you to get data about your users’ preferences.

 Methods of collecting data depend on the type of app, but there are several basic options:

 Onboarding.
 You can collect information about users with a small questionnaire during registration.
 You might ask questions about age, preferences, habits, and so on.

 Questionnaires for bonuses.
 If your application offers discounts, bonuses, and special offers, you can provide these as a reward for completing a small questionnaire.